 - 1. ZEUS Scientific recommends that the user carry out specimen collection in accordance with CLSI document M29: Protection of Laboratory Workers from Occupationally Acquired Infectious Diseases.
 No known test method can offer complete assurance that human blood samples will not transmit infection.
 Therefore, all blood derivatives should be considered potentially infectious. - 2.
-Only freshly drawn and properly refrigerated sera obtained by approved aseptic venipuncture procedures with this assay (30, 31).
+Only freshly drawn and properly refrigerated sera obtained by approved aseptic venipuncture procedures with this assay (32, 33).
 No anticoagulants or preservatives should be added.
 Avoid using hemolyzed, lipemic, or bacterially contaminated sera. - 3.
-Store sample at room temperature for no longer than 8 hours.
-If testing is not performed within 8 hours, sera may be stored between 2 8°C, for no longer than 48 hours.
-If delay in testing is anticipated, store test sera at -20°C or lower.
+Store sample at room temperature for up to 8 hours.
+Store sera between 2 8°C if testing is not performed within 8 hours.
+If a delay in testing (48 hours or more) is anticipated, store test sera at -20°C or lower.
 Avoid multiple freeze/thaw cycles which may cause loss of antibody activity and give erroneous results.
-It is the responsibility of the individual laboratory to use all available references and/or its own studies to determine stability criteria for its laboratory (38).
+It is the responsibility of the individual laboratory to use all available references and/or its own studies to determine stability criteria for its laboratory (40).